swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 2. Check "Also create a header file" if the template doesn't make one.
 3. Add the file to your app target.
 If Xcode offers to create a bridging header, decline it.

-> Note: This article uses a module map instead.
-If a bridging header already exists, or you create one by accident, keep it.
-Deleting the file makes the build fail because Xcode still looks for the bridging header after you remove it.
+> Note: The example in this article uses a module map instead of a bridging header.
+If a bridging header already exists, or you create one by accident, retain it.
+Deleting the file makes the build fail because Xcode looks for the bridging header after you remove it.

 Define your class in `Error.hpp`, and add `#include <swift/bridging>` at the top.
 The `<swift/bridging>` header ships with the Swift toolchain and the compiler finds it automatically, with no extra search path to set.
 The header supplies the bridging macros, including `SWIFT_NAME`, which controls how the class crosses over into Swift.